nrpl/nrpl.github.io/effective-java.md

 * static factory method returns instance of class
 * advantages
   * factory methods are named, constructors not
-  * construtors create new objects, factory methods can reuse objects
+  * constructors create new objects, factory methods can reuse objects
-  * factory methods can return subtypes, construtors not
+  * factory methods can return subtypes, constructors not
 * disadvantages
   * classes without public/protected constructor can not be subclassed
   * factory methods are not distinguishable from other methods